Ombrina Mare oil field

 The Ombrina Mare oil field is an oil field located off shore Abruzzo.
 It was discovered in 2007 and developed by Mediterranean Oil & Gas.
 At the moment being the Italian government blocked the projects in the area, since the oil field lies at less than 12 miles from the coastline.
-The total proven reserves of the Ombrina Mare oil field are around 166 million barrels (29.38×106tonnes), and production is centered on 13650 oilbbl/d.
+The total proven reserves of the Ombrina Mare oil field are around 166 million barrels (29.38 million tonnes), and production is centered on 13650 oilbbl/d.

 At least one of the companies that had discovered the oil and had concessions to extract it have taken the government of Italy to international arbitration court.